dcgerard/segtest/README.md

 ## Acknowledgments

-This material is based upon work supported by the National Science Foundation under Grant No. 2132247.
+Part of this material is based upon work supported by the National Science Foundation under Grant No. 2132247.